NewsLocal News

 "When they got in the house, there were multiple people in the house, multiple computers going.
 When you look at your computer, it has different windows open.
 Well, there were hundreds and hundreds of windows open on these computers because they were facilitating scams in many ways.
 Probably doing phishing schemes and things like that to try to get these credit card numbers," said Captain Jerry Vogel, with Westlake Police.

-Xu was tracked down using his license plate number, which Westlake Police said is tied to both a Cleveland and Las Vegas, Nevada address.
-Several other people inside the home on E. 47th were questioned, and Homeland Security is investigating.
+Xu was tracked down using his license plate number, which Westlake Police said is tied to both a Cleveland address and a Las Vegas, Nevada, address.
+Several other people inside the home on E. 47th Street were questioned, and Homeland Security is investigating.

 Xu was tracked across Ohio, Kentucky, Pennsylvania, Delaware, North Carolina, South Carolina, Georgia, and Florida.

 "The victim was in North Carolina.
-We talked to them, their card number had been compromised, it had already been canceled by the credit card company.
-So, this criminal in Westlake was using this North Carolina woman's credit card to buy gift cards," said Captain Vogel.
+We talked to them, and their card number had been compromised; it had already been canceled by the credit card company.
+So, this criminal in Westlake was using this North Carolina woman's credit card to buy gift cards," said Vogel.

-As always, police remind you not to give out any personal information on unexpected emails, texts or calls.
+As always, police remind you not to share any personal information in response to unexpected emails, texts, or calls.

 "I'm sure it's more then these couple people that were involved in Cleveland, again, it's pretty intricate involving foreign languages and things like that.
-It will take a lot of unravel exactly what's going on," said Captain Vogel.
+It will take a lot of unraveling exactly what's going on," Vogel said.

 We Follow Through